MinnTac: History

 In 1907, miners organized themselves into labor unions because they felt that mining companies—including Oliver—weren't treating them fairly.
 A majority did not speak English and were therefore vulnerable to exploitation.
 When Oliver didn't respond to a list of union demands presented that July, nearly 16,000 miners launched the 1907 Mesabi Range strike.
 To continue operations, Oliver brought in new workers directly from Europe.
 When production recovered as a result, the strike collapsed and many miners returned to work—although some were blacklisted by the mining companies and never worked in a mine again.
 Nine years later miners protested once again with the 1916 Mesabi Range strike.
 This time, Oliver hired armed guards, and in June, a dispute between strikers and guards broke out in Virginia, Minnesota.
 A picketer, John Alar, was killed and subsequently became a martyr for the cause.
 As the strike continued into late July, Elizabeth Gurley Flynn—a well-known American labor organizer—spoke to strikers and encouraged them to persevere, but many soon returned to work in August, effectively ending the strike.

 As natural ore reserves diminished due to increased production for the World War I effort, Oliver turned to ore that required more processing than the rich ore that he originally purchased from the Merritt brothers.
 While the Trout Lake Concentrator was still in operation in the Canisteo District, Oliver built the Pilotac and Extaca plants near the city of Virginia.
 Pilotac was built to research methods for concentrating taconite ore, and Extaca was built to agglomerate, or combine, taconite concentrate into a high-iron product that could be used in steel mills.
 Millions of dollars were invested in taconite plants throughout the Iron Range, and taconite became the chief rock mined in the region.
 As the Iron Range transitioned to taconite mining, United States Steel dropped the Oliver name in place of Minnesota Ore Operations.

+The company would eventually be renamed to Minnesota Taconite, and then nicknamed MinnTac.
+In 1999, U.S. Steel would shut down MinnTac's railroad operations, as the company was turning towards trucking for their shipping needs, with the last train operating on November 29, 1999, leading to all locomotives and rolling stock being sold off.
+Most of the SW1500 fleet were sold off, and eleven of the MP15DC fleet were sold in 1999, while two of them 968 and 971 would remain on the roster for switching purposes.